More than 80 original – but miniature – works of art in three model art galleries.

 In 2020, we asked Wright & Wright architects to design a model art gallery to house original miniature artworks from over 30 of the most exciting contemporary British artists, including John Akomfrah, Tacita Dean, Lubaina Himid, Damien Hirst, Magdalene Odundo, and Gillian Wearing.
 These works were created during the 2020 coronavirus lockdown – a time when artists could not get to their studios, exhibitions were cancelled, and many people spoke of being creatively blocked.

-The 2021 Model Art Gallery will be displayed alongside two earlier model galleries – The Thirty Four Gallery and The Model Gallery 2000.
+You can see the 2021 Model Art Gallery alongside two earlier model galleries – The Thirty Four Gallery and The Model Gallery 2000.
 Together, the galleries tell the story of Modern British art from the 1930s until today.

 We are known for our ‘collection of collections’ of Modern British and contemporary art housed in an 18th century Queen Anne townhouse with a modern white cube extension.
 The three model galleries capture this distinctive architecture and provide a backdrop to explore modern art on a doll’s house scale.